scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 In the examples in |cbnx|_, nodes are given explicit labels individuating them such as :math:`\{A,B,C,\ldots\}` or {'rain','sprinkler','grass_wet'}.
 Oftentimes, for the purposes of mathematical notation, it will be helpful to index nodes by the integers over a common variable label, e.g., using  :math:`\{X_1,X_2,X_3,\ldots\}`. [#]_

 .. [#] Despite pythonic counting beginning with 0, I chose not to begin this series with 0 because when dealing with variables that might be used in statistical regressions, the 0 subscript will have a specific meaning that separates it from the rest of the notation.
 For example when expressing multivariate regression as :math:`Y = \beta X + \epsilon, \epsilon \sim \mathcal{N}(0,\Sigma)`, :math:`\beta_0` refers to the parameter associated with a constant variable :math:`x_0 = 1` and :math:`X` is normally defined as :math:`x_1, x_2, x_3, \ldots`.
-This allows a simple additive constant to be estimated, which usually(but not always) is not of interest to statistical tests, acting as a scaling constant more than anything else.
-This also makes for simpler notation than saying :math:`Y = \beta_0 + \beta X + \epsilon`, since that is equivalent to the previous notation (:math:`Y = \beta X + \epsilon`) if :math:`x_0 = 1`.
-In other cases :cite:`griffithst05,pacerg12`, the 0 index will be used to indicate background sources for events in a system.
+This allows a simple additive constant to be estimated, which often is not of interest to statistical tests, acting as a scaling constant.
+This makes for a simpler notation than :math:`Y = \beta_0 + \beta X + \epsilon`, because that is equivalent to :math:`Y = \beta X + \epsilon` if :math:`x_0 = 1`.
+But, in other cases (e.g., :cite:`pacerg12`) 0 index will be used to indicate background sources for events in a system.

 Edges
 ^^^^^